How to Make a Cabinet Wreath with a Hanger

 Cabinet wreaths with red ribbon in kitchen

 Want to remember this idea?
-Save it to your favorite Holiday board on Pinterest.
+Save it to your favorite DIY board on Pinterest.

 hands creating cabinet wreaths and mini wreaths hanging on cabinets